oollyy/yorck-kino-search/README.md

 A modern, filterable, and user-friendly interface for browsing the Yorck Kinos cinema program in Berlin.
 This tool scrapes data directly from the official website and presents it in a powerful, single-page application that makes finding the perfect movie screening fast and intuitive.

 ![Yorck Kino Search Screenshot](screenshot.png)
-_Recommendation: Replace the placeholder link above with a screenshot of your application's interface._

 ## ✨ About the Project